openhab/org.openhab.binding.zwave/doc/diehl/sesfszw_0_0.md

 ### Parameter 8: Safety shutdown configuration

 Behaviour in the event of a safety shutdown
-The plug actuator remains OFF after 3x safety shutdowns.
+<p&gtThe plug actuator remains OFF after 3x safety shutdowns.</p&gt
 The following option values may be configured -:

 | Value  | Description |